 Whilst I have visited Whiteley Pastures numerous times in the last few years, my last spring visit to its neighbour, Botley Wood, was in 2014.
 On that occasion, I was successful in recording one of its less well-known spring residents - namely Grizzled Skippers, in its damp flowery rides (the wood's Nightingales are perhaps one of its more audible spring residents!).
-Sadly, as another walker who knows the wood much better than I do confirm, funding cuts have meant that much less ride management is being undertaken nowadays, resulting in some of the once open and airy rides becoming overgrown and shadier.
+Sadly, another walker who knows the wood much better than I do, confirmed that funding cuts have meant much less ride management being undertaken nowadays, resulting in some of the once open and airy rides becoming overgrown and shaded.
 Botley Wood’s small population of Dingy Skippers (which may not yet be emerging) is also reported to be in serious danger for the same reason.
 Although I was not successful today, one Grizzled Skipper (in wayleave close to an electricity pylon) had been seen earlier by the other walker.

 16 April 2020 - Green Hairstreaks Clashing On Portsdown

 Bearing in mind that a few unsettled/cloudy days are in the forecast, another exercise walk on Portsdown Hill this afternoon was an easy decision, hopefully in the company once again, of a decent crop of fresh Green Hairstreaks.
 In broken sunshine conditions, I managed 5 Green Hairstreaks during a 45-minute walk, mostly well-spaced along the thick hedgerows and scrubby margins.
 However, two were engaging in an aerial duel, one later revealing minor wing damage, perhaps from the encounter (photo in gallery).

 14 April 2020 - Season Further Advanced Than Expected